 For years, he has been the lead teacher for the NABJ-FAMU Journalism Short Course, instructing students in broadcast during an intensive weekend course.

 Rod was a Fall 2021 adjunct professor of communications at St. Augustine’s University in Raleigh.

 Rod was awarded the Kappa Tau Alpha (KTA) Hall of Fame Award from the University of South Florida, Zimmerman School of Advertising and Mass Communications.

 Outside journalism, Rod is a proud Life Member of Phi Beta Sigma Fraternity.
 He is currently the International Director of Publicity for the fraternity.
-He is also the past 2nd Vice President and a charter member of the Sigma Xi Sigma chapter in Tampa.
-Since relocating to Raleigh, he’s joined the Eta Sigma Chapter of the fraternity.
+He is also the past 2nd Vice President and a charter member of the Sigma Xi Sigma Chapter in Tampa.
+Since relocating to Raleigh, he has joined the Eta Sigma Chapter of the fraternity.